MIMUW-RL/space-gym/README.md

-# gym-space
+# Space-Gym
-RL environments with locomotion tasks in space
+Set of RL environments with locomotion tasks in space

 # Installation